marcusoftnet/marcusoftnet.github.io/_posts/2014-03-24-do-you-think-kanban-can-help-us.md

 Well, I return your favour and answer it a bit more elaborated than that.

 First of all: Kanban or not is not that important.
 What is important (i think) is to see what you are doing (and problems/opportunities you're facing), strive to complete work fast and help the workflow to work better.
-This could be summarised in:
+This could be summarized in:

 - Visualize
 - Limit work in process